5 Tricks You Need To Know To Score Cheaper Flights

 Instead of checking flight prices for individual airlines, use a flight comparison site to instantly compare all available airlines.
 However, don’t stick to a single comparison site, as prices can differ from one site to another.

-Skyscanner comes out top for generally lower prices, offering the lowest prices for four out of five destinations.
-Google Flights wins at speed and responsiveness, but doesn’t always display the cheapest fares.
-Momondo, on the other hand, can easily filter flights that are the cheapest, the quickest or the ‘best’ (best flights are determined by balancing trade-offs between price and flight length).
+Kayak and Momondo come out top for generally lower prices, offering the lowest prices for three out of five destinations.
+As an added advantage, Momondo can easily filter flights that are the cheapest, the quickest or the ‘best’ (best flights are determined by balancing trade-offs between price and flight length).
+On the other hand, Google Flights wins at speed and responsiveness, but doesn’t always display the cheapest fares.

 While you may not get drastically cheaper prices by using one comparison site over the other in most cases, it does help shave a bit off your ticket.